mpetrov38/blog-post/README.md

 # Project description

 This is my final React JS project for the SoftUni exam.
 It's a simple CRUD blog-post app.
-The user(creator) can register and login, create a hotel, edit the post or delete the post.
+The user(creator) can register and login, create a post, edit the post or delete the post.
 The user can visit their profil page to check with what email they are sign up and delete the profile.
-The user(visitor) can like a post.
+The user can like a post.

 ## Security futures implemented:
 Guest user can not create, delete, update other users' content.